This website provides information for general purposes only.Read our full disclaimer

 Golden Visa Fund Document Checklist: 8 Documents to Demand Before Subscribing

-Before subscribing to any Golden Visa fund, investors should demand eight core documents: the fund prospectus (or management regulations), KIID/KID, depositary/custodian confirmation, CMVM registry extract, audited financial accounts, the valuation policy, subscription and redemption terms, and the conflicts of interest policy.
-If a fund manager cannot or will not produce these documents, treat it as a disqualifying signal.
+Before subscribing to any Golden Visa fund, investors should demand eight core documents: the fund prospectus or management regulations, the applicable KID/KIID or equivalent pre-contractual disclosure, depositary/custodian confirmation, CMVM registry extract, audited financial accounts, the valuation policy, subscription and redemption terms, and the conflicts of interest policy.
+If a fund manager cannot or will not produce the documents that apply to its structure and target investor category, treat it as a serious due diligence warning.

 Why Fund Documents Matter More Than the Sales Deck

 Most Golden Visa investors spend weeks choosing a fund — reading marketing decks, comparing target returns, reviewing sector strategies — and then rush through the subscription.
-They gather the documents needed for the AIMA immigration application (passport, NIF, proof of investment, criminal record certificate) because their lawyer tells them to.
+They gather the documents needed for the AIMA immigration application because their lawyer tells them to.
+For the fund route, AIMA's own checklist includes evidence such as the credit institution declaration, the fund manager declaration, the acquisition declaration confirming ownership of units, commercial registry evidence, and a sworn undertaking to maintain the qualifying investment for the required period.
 That is the immigration side.
-It protects the visa.
+It protects the residence file.

 What it does not protect is the EUR 500,000.

-The documents that protect your capital are not the ones you submit to AIMA.
+The documents that protect your capital are not only the ones you submit to AIMA.
 They are the ones you demand from the fund before you subscribe.
-Portugal's regulatory framework requires CMVM-regulated funds to produce these documents — it is not a courtesy, it is a legal obligation.
-The Asset Management Regime, approved by Decree-Law 27/2023 and implemented through CMVM Regulation 7/2023 (in force since January 2024), sets out what fund managers must disclose, to whom, and when.
+Portugal's Asset Management Regime, approved by Decree-Law 27/2023, and CMVM Regulation 7/2023 set the core disclosure, reporting, valuation, and investor-information framework for regulated Portuguese investment funds.
+Your lawyer should confirm which exact documents are mandatory for the fund type, share class, and investor category you are being offered.

 The checklist below covers eight documents that form the minimum due diligence pack for any investor considering a Portuguese Golden Visa fund.
 These are not optional extras.
-They are the baseline for making an informed decision about where to place half a million euros of capital for a minimum of five years.
+They are the baseline for making an informed decision about where to place half a million euros of capital for the residence period and, after the May 2026 nationality-law change, potentially a longer naturalisation planning horizon.

 Fund Prospectus or Management Regulations

-The prospectus — or management regulations (regulamento de gestão) — is the fund's constitutional document.
-Under CMVM Regulation 7/2023, what was previously a separate prospectus and a set of management regulations has been consolidated into a single, standardised document.
-It defines the fund's investment policy, fee structure, governance arrangements, and investor rights.
-Everything the fund can and cannot do is governed by this document.
+The prospectus, management regulations (regulamento de gestão), or consolidated constitutional document is the fund's controlling document.
+CMVM Regulation 7/2023 standardised the document set and reporting framework under the Asset Management Regime.
+This material defines the fund's investment policy, fee structure, governance arrangements, and investor rights.
+Everything the fund can and cannot do is governed by the legal documents, not the sales deck.

 What to look for: